Software composition analysis (SCA): what is it and does your company need it?

 - Language support: Different tools will support different languages.
 Ensure that the one chosen covers the ones that the organization uses.

-- Seamless integration: The ideal SCA tool integrates OS security and license scans within the DevOps environment.
+- Seamless integration: The ideal software composition analysis tool integrates OS security and license scans within the DevOps environment.
 It should be able to scan code and identify dependencies without disrupting workflow.

 Open source security is becoming a bigger deal as component usage becomes widespread.
 Vulnerabilities can be difficult to spot but wreak havoc on an application all the same.
 It’s not uncommon for projects to consist of 20 or more direct dependencies, making application composition incredibly complex.
 A software composition analysis tool is what application developers need to inspect components they plan to use.
 Open source components should constitute an asset, not an unknown business risk.